EdwardWenschhof/EdwardWenschhof.github.io/index.md

 ### Resume

-For quick reference, here is a link to my [resume] (/files/EdwardWenschhofResume.pdf).
+For quick reference, here is a link to my [resume](/files/EdwardWenschhofResume.pdf).